turtl/www/views/pages/faq.md

 username/password to encrypt your data before sending it off to the Turtl servers.
 Your data is stored encrypted and stays that way until you download it again via the Turtl add-on and decrypt it.
-The only time your data is ever readable is when you're logged in to the Turtl add-on.
+The only time your data is ever readable is when you're logged in to Turtl.

 Only *you* hold the keys to your data.
 Not even the people running the Turtl servers have access to your data.